-Last year, I briefly mentioned an interesting new study by Dr. Rachita Dhurat in regards to caffeine as a potential treatment for hair loss and balding in men.
+Last year, I briefly mentioned an interesting new study by Dr. Rachita Dhurat in regards to caffeine as a potential treatment for hair loss in men.
 The conclusion of that study was pretty unbelievable:

 “A caffeine-based topical liquid should be considered as not inferior to minoxidil 5% solution in men with androgenetic alopecia.”

 There have only ever been two hair loss treatments approved by the US FDA (Finasteride and Minoxidil).
-So how could an everyday product such as caffeine ever be as good as one of those two renowned hair loss treatments?
+So how could an everyday product such as caffeine ever be as good as those two renowned hair loss treatments?

 Surely there must be something wrong with Dr. Dhurat’s study methodology?
 Or perhaps the hairs that were being stimulated by caffeine were just existing weak hairs getting stronger?
 Minoxidil actually causes brand new hair growth (or regenerates miniaturized vellus hair) in many responders.